 I’m recommending the Classic 18″ version 3 here, and not the far larger Big Joe 24″ version 3 like I have, because they are all but the same except for size.
-And to be perfectly honest, the big Joe would be too big and overkill for most people…not to mention also far more costly to buy!
+And to be perfectly honest the classic can cook for a good sized crowd, where the big Joe would be too big and overkill for most people…not to mention also far more costly to buy!

 The Divide and Conquer multi-level grate system is a feature I think would be hard to grill without once you’ve had the luxury of it.
 Flexible and versatile, it really helps you control exactly what foods are receiving different levels of heat.

 I love the Airlift Hinge because I nearly always have something else in my hands and to be able to lift that otherwise heavy lid with one finger and have it stay in any position, well, it just about defies physics!
 It would certainly make the business of grilling a whole lot easier.